jrdalino/microservice-architecture-devsecops/README.md

 ```

 ## Module 15: Logging with Elasticache, Fluentd, and Kibana (EFK)
+- Daily/weekly/monthly report showing the operations that have been performed during that time period

 ### Step 15.1: Configure IAM Policy for Worker Nodes
 ```